walidksb/Structure-From-Motion/README.md

 ---

 ## 🧾 Notes
+- Before running make sure to add your chessboard_images and the pictures of the object or view.
 - Make sure your input photos have **overlapping fields of view** and **good texture**.
 - Calibration should be done once per camera setup.
 - Use **diverse angles** in chessboard photos to avoid instability.